-Long gone are the days where a video archive meant dusty shelves full of disks, tapes or film canisters.
-Digital formats now dominate film and video production, and the vast bulk of post production happens in the digital domain.
+Long gone are the days when a video archive meant dusty shelves full of disks, tapes or film canisters.
+Digital formats now dominate film and video production, and the vast bulk of post-production happens in the digital domain.
 Raw footage, edits and the final cut are all stored and distributed as digital assets.
-And those that predate the digital era can be scanned right into it.
+And those that predate the digital era can be scanned right into your video archiving solution.

 These assets may be ageless, but their stories, characters, messages or formats do get old.
 As video content reaches its sell-by date, convention dictates it should be shuffled off to the archive.

 However, advances in storage, asset management and video distribution have changed the meaning of what a video archive is.
 Far from being the place where content goes to die, the modern archive supports continued use and video monetisation of assets - and the easy resurrection of past greats.

 Today’s video archiving best practices

 There are clear reasons why archive is an important part of media management.
 As live systems fill up with the videos and project files of previous seasons or releases, it can be harder to make room for this season’s content - and harder still for users to find it.
 When projects are closed off, it often makes sound organisational and business sense to prioritise their cheaper long-term storage over quick accessibility.

 Previously that may have meant moving assets on to an offline server, or transferring them from disk to a tape archive.
 Often, old assets would find their way into offsite storage.
 And while that was always a cheap way to add a layer of data protection, recovering content could literally take days.

 In recent years, however, the falling cost of disk - and particularly cloud - storage has changed the nature of the archive.
 In fact, with more space available in production systems and greater use of metadata to categorise and filter files, there’s less need to physically move old assets.
 In effect, the archive need no longer be an alternative to the live system.
 Instead, archived assets can simply be marked as such to prevent them cluttering up the place.